Tatekii/Siyn-s-Space/英语/新概念第三册/Pre-unit Test.md

 3. When will you _dye_ this jacket?

-_c_ Supply the conect form of _can_ or _able to_ in the following:
+### _c_ Supply the conect form of _can_ or _able to_ in the following:

-1                       you show me the way to the station please?
+1. __ you show me the way to the station please?

-2     I gave him a few lessons and he                         soon swim.
+2. I gave him a few lessons and he __ soon swim.

-3     They                     jump into the sea before the boat sank.
+3. They __ jump into the sea before the boat sank.

-4     You                     not leave this room until you get permission.
+4. You __ not leave this room until you get permission.

+### E A and The.

+Put in _a(n)_ or _the_ where necessary.

+After reading  __  article entitled ' __ Cigarette Smoking and Your Health', I lit  __ ciga­rette to calm my nerves.
+I smoked with __ concentration and __ pleasure as I was sure that this would be my last cigarette.
+For __ whole week I did not smoke at all and during this time my wife suffered terribly.
+I had all __ usual symptoms of someone giving up __ smoking: __ bad temper and __ enormous appetite.
+My friends kept on offering me __ cigarettes and __ cigars.
+They made no effort to hide their amusement whenever I produced __ packet of __ sweets from my pocket.

+### F Supply the missing words in the following:

+Perhaps the __ extraordinary building of the nineteenth century was the Crystal Palace which was built in Hyde Park for the Great Exhibition of 1851.
+The Crystal Palace was different __ all other buildings __ the world, for it was made of iron and glass.
+It was one of the __ (big) buildings __ all time and a __ of people from __ countries came to see it.
+A great __ goods were sent to the exhibition from various parts of the world.There was also a great __ of machinery on display.

+### G Supply the missing words in these sentences:

+1. There will be a dance tonight __ the Green Park Hotel.

+2. The players __ our team are all __ red shirts.

+3. He returned __ England __ August 10th.

+4. I'll meet you __ the corner __ Wednesday.

+5. I always feel tired __ the end of the day.

+6. As soon as he got __ the taxi, he asked the driver to take him                            the station.

+7. We'll go for a walk __ the afternoon.

+8. He's incapable __ controlling the class.

+9. He is not interested __ anything outside his work.

+10. I don't want to be involved __ this unpleasant affair.

+11. He failed __ his attempt to reach the top of the mountain.

+12. The surgeon decided to operate __ the patient.

+13. I am not satisfied __ your explanation.

+14. I think someone is knocking __ the door.

+15. His debts amount __ £500.

+# Special difficulties

+A Words often confused.

+Choose the correct words in the following sentences:

+1. You can divide this apple (among) (between) the two of you.

+2. He arrived late as (usually) (usual).

+3. Mr. Simpson has been appointed (director) (headmaster) of the school.

+4. What shall we do with this old (clothing) (clothes)?

+5. I always wear out (clothes) (cloths) quickly.

+6. His instructions were not very (clear) (clean).

+7. You should wait until the road is (clear) (clean) before crossing.

+8. Did you (wash) (wash up) your hands?

+9. I don't feel in the (mood) (temper) for a walk.

+10. Whatever you do, don't lose your (temper) (mood).

+11. This coffee is (too) (enough) hoi for me to drink.

+12. The questions were (fairly) (enough) difficult, but I managed to answer them.

+13. He is (enough old) (old enough) to know what is right.

+14. You should use (petrol) (benzine) to get those stains off,